Why Is My Cactus Turning Black? 7 Reasons & How To Fix It

 Bacterial and Fungal Infections

-Fungal infections may take a few weeks to show symptoms.
+Fungal infections may take a few days to show symptoms.
 That means your plant may have suffered from an illness before it started showing signs.
+Besides, crown rot may also cause many harmful impacts on plants, including black spots.

-It occurs when fungi in the soil infect your cactus plant, and it has more chance to happen if your soil is too moist since you water the cactus plant too often.
+Black spots are another sort of fungal disease you should pay attention to.
+It occurs when fungi in the soil infect your cactus plant, and it has a higher chance of happening if your soil is too moist since you water the cactus plant too often.

 Freezing Temperatures

 Low temperatures may also cause some branches to fall off and the plant to die gradually.
-If you detect dark spines in your plant that look dry during winter, freezing temperatures must be the prime culprit.
+If you detect dark spines in your plant that look dry during the winter, freezing temperatures must be the prime culprit.

 Underwatering & Overwatering